Slashmsu/tony/README.md

 ```

 ###Fixtures:
-Use fixtures to add to database cities with neighbors.
-We will need it for create shortest path from
+Use fixtures to add to the database Cities with Neighbors.
+We will need it to create shortest path from
-source city to target city.
+Source City to Target City.

 ```
 node fixtures/fixtures-create-cities.js